 Opened to the public in 1975, the Athens War Museum preserves Greek military relics and documents the numerous conflicts the Greek nation took part in throughout the centuries.

 The Athens War Museum has various exhibits distributed along four floors that manifest the country’s eventful military history with abundant pictures and artifacts from antiquity to modern day.

 The best way to explore the museum is to start on the top floor, where you'll find a collection dedicated to antiquity, the Byzantine period, the Balkan Wars, the Greek War of Independence, or World War I.

-The following floors shows how the Greek troops fought against the Axis powers during World War II.
+The following floors show how the Greek troops fought against the Axis powers during World War II.
 There is also a curious collection of unusual weapons from various periods that come from all over the world.

-Interesting but not one of the top
+Interesting, but not one of the best

 Metro: Evangelismos, line 3.